Construction of quantum states with special properties by projection methods: Introduction

 \section{Introduction}

 In quantum information science, quantum states are used to store, process, and transmit information.
 Mathematically, quantum states are represented by density matrices, i.e., positive semidefinite matrices of trace 1; for example see \cite{K,NC}.
-Thus, many problems in quantum information science can be reduced to the study of density matrices and transformations on density matrices with special properties.
+Thus, many problems in quantum information science are connected to the study of density matrices and transformations on density matrices with special properties.